k4rt1key/java_notes/out/production/Desktop/md/string/stringBuilder.md

 // but string is not stored in scp it's in the heap
 // for storing string in scp we need to call .intern()
 ```

+## Similarities between string builder and buffer

+- Both use the same default capacity (16)
+- Both expand their capacity in the same way
+- Both handle setLength() the same way
+- Both maintain length and capacity separately